jshawl/peanut-butter-and-jelly/05-mvc-with-rails/rails-sessions-and-auth/readme.md

 #### What actions should a user have, to start off with?
 - To make things a little simpler, instead of having actions for signing up and signin in, we'll just have one: if someone tries to sign in with a username that doesn't exist, an account will be created for them.

+Can this be broken into a group of user stories? e.g.:

+- Users can type in a username
+- Users can type in a password
+- When they hit submit, show logged in as...

 - Also, we won't add in an "edit password" functionality yet.

 #### What kind of HTTP request should go to each action?